Haut/polymarket/README.md

 ## Features

-- Full coverage of the Polymarket Data API
+- Full coverage of the Polymarket Data API and Gamma API
 - Type-safe interface with OCaml variant types for enums
 - Built on [Eio](https://github.com/ocaml-multicore/eio) for efficient concurrent I/O
 - TLS support for secure API connections
 - Comprehensive error handling with result types
+- Structured logging with configurable log levels
 - JSON serialization via ppx_yojson_conv
 - Pretty printing and equality functions for all types